 Betty’s mission is to educate all Australians about the dangers of asbestos so they think smart, think safe, think asbestosawareness.com.au, because it’s not worth the risk!

 Her curators and chauffeurs, Geoff and Karen Wicks, are fully trained volunteers who enable her to educate the community as well as tend to her maintenance and upkeep.
 Geoff is a retired avionics engineer and avid DIYer!

-From 2012 to 2017, Betty visited hundreds of communities around Sydney and NSW, primarily to community events, council activities and DIY or renovation expos educating Australians about asbestos dangers.
+From 2012 to 2017, Betty visited hundreds of communities around Sydney and regularly toured throughout NSW, primarily exhibiting at community events, council activities and DIY or renovation expos to educate Australians about asbestos dangers.
 Betty has also toured more than 65,000 kilometres throughout every state of Australia except WA.

 - Weight: 1.42 Tonne